syncfusion-content/javascript-docs/js/TreeMap/Getting-Started.md

 ## Enable Tooltip

-You can enable the tooltip by setting [`showTooltip`](../api/ejtreemap#members:showTooltip) property to “True”.
+You can enable the tooltip by setting [`showTooltip`](../api/ejtreemap#members:showTooltip) property to “true”.
 By default, it takes the property of the bound object that is referred in the [`weightValuePath`](../api/ejtreemap#members:weightvaluepath) and displays its content when the corresponding node is hovered.
 You can customize the template for tooltip using [`tooltipTemplate`](../api/ejtreemap#members:tooltiptemplate) property.

 ## Leaf ItemSettings